trisfaizal/Marketing-Site/src/_features/hosting.md

 order: 5
 pitch:
   - heading: Fast, scalable, secure hosting for your static site
-    text: Treat your customers with a website that loads in an instant no matter where they are in the world.
+    text: Treat your customers with a website that loads in an instant, no matter where they are in the world.
     icon: servers
   - heading: Fast loading
-    text: Fast websites keep customers hanging around, provide a better experience and gives you better SEO.
+    text: CloudCannon is built from the ground up to be one of the fastest hosting platforms in the world.
+Fast websites keep customers engaged, provide a nicer experience and give you better SEO.
     icon: outer-space
   - heading: Global Network
     text: Ensure your site loads quickly from anywhere in the world.
 CloudCannon is partnered with CloudFlare to serve your site through a network of 165 data centres around the world.
     icon: world
   - heading: Automated HTTPS
-    text: Give your customers piece of mind knowing your site is served over HTTPS.
+    text: Give your customers peace of mind knowing your site is served over HTTPS.
 There's nothing to set up, just point your domain at CloudCannon and you're secure.
 There's no annual headache of buying a certificate and tweaking config files.
     icon: safe
   - heading: DDoS Protection
-    text: DDoS attacks are a constant threat to taking down or slowing down your site for customers.
-With DDoS protection your site stays online even with the most sophisticated attacks.
+    text: DDoS attacks threaten to reduce performance or take down your site entirely.
+With DDoS protection, your site stays online even with the most sophisticated attacks.
     icon: artificial-intelligence
   - heading: Scales to your needs
-    text: Whether you're planning a Super Bowl ad or are already experiencing huge traffic loads, CloudCannon scales to handle your traffic.
+    text: Whether you're planning a Super Bowl ad or experiencing huge traffic loads, CloudCannon scales to handle your traffic.
     icon: social-growth
   - heading: Hosting you can rely on
     text: Don't lose sleep over downtime.
 CloudCannon hosting remains online and fast even under the largest traffic loads.